abs-tudelft/sbd/src/getting-started/amazon-web-services.md

 [Simple Storage Server](https://aws.amazon.com/s3/) is an object based storage system that is easy to interact with from different AWS services.

-Note that the GDelt GKG is hosted on AWS S3 in the [US east region](https://aws.amazon.com/public-datasets/common-crawl/) , so any EC2/EMR instances interacting with this data set should also be provisioned there.
-At the time of writing, this means that you should select either the Virginia or Ohio region for your instances.
+Note that the OpenStreetMap data is hosted on AWS S3 in the `us-east-1` region, so any EC2/EMR instances interacting with this data set should also be provisioned there.
+At the time of writing, this means that you should select the
+N. Virginia region for your instances.

 AWS EC2 offers spot instances, a marketplace for unused machines that you can bid on.
 These spot instances are often a order of magnitude cheaper than